IgorVeludo2/IgorVeludo2/README.md

 ### Hi there 👋 Welcome to my profile!

-- 🔭 I'm a Full Stack Developer at [Hurb](https://www.linkedin.com/company/hurb/)
+- 🔭 I'm a Full Stack Developer
 - 🌱 I’m currently learning Golang
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/igorveludo/)